cs207-project-group4/cs207-FinalProject/docs/milestone2.md

 This is not an exhaustive list of everything that will be contained in our project repository, but will highlight the main organization.
 It is broken down into a few key modules:
 - `block.py`: objects implementing the core computational units of the graph, namely `data_fn` (*f(x)*) and `gradient_fn` (*f'(x)*).
+- Within the blocks submodule, there additional block operations - categorized by operation type.
 - `variable.py`: data structure containing the function value and gradient value
 - `utils.py`: general utility functions that are reused throughout the project `tests` will contain all the tests of our codes and `docs` that contains useful information about the project.